bitshares/bitshares-ui/help/en/dex/shorting.md

 have enough collateral to back their borrowed bitAssets.
 A margin call will occur any time the highest bid is less than the *call price* and greater than *SQP*.
+The margin position will be forced to sell its collateral anytime the highest offer to buy the collateral is less than the call price (x/BTS).

     SQP        = settlement price / MSQR
     call price = DEBT / COLLATERAL * MCR

-The margin call will take the collateral, buy shares of borrowed bitAsset at market rates and close the position.
+The margin call will take the collateral, buy shares of borrowed bitAsset at market rates up to the SQP and close the position.
 The remaining BTS of the collateral are returned to the customer.

 ### Settlement